High-dimensional statistical arbitrage with factor models and stochastic control: Introduction

 \section{Introduction}

 Modeling of pairs trading based on stochastic control has been an active research topic in mathematical finance for the last few years.
-After the papers by Jurek and Yang (2007) and Mudchanatongsuk et al. (2008), an increasing number of models have been proposed in this framework (see, for example, Chiu and Wong (2011), Tourin and Yan (2013), and Liu and Timmerman (2013)), in which generally they assume that some statistically-designed relation between the prices of two assets is a mean-reverting stochastic process and find a dynamic optimal allocation in continuous time in some version of the classical Merton framework.
-More recently, a number of papers have also studied the optimal entry and exit points when trading a couple of cointegrated assets, such as Leung and Li (2015), Lei and Xu (2015), Ngo and Pham (2016), and Kitapbayev and Leung (2018).
+After the papers by \cite{jurek-yang} and \cite{orig-stoch-opt}, an increasing number of models have been proposed in this framework (see, for example, \cite{Chiu}, \cite{stochopt}, \cite{Timmermann}), in which generally they assume that some statistically-designed relation between the prices of two assets is a mean-reverting stochastic process and find a dynamic optimal allocation in continuous time in some version of the classical Merton framework.
+More recently, a number of papers have also studied the optimal entry and exit points when trading a couple of cointegrated assets, such as \cite{leung-stoploss}, \cite{LeiXu}, \cite{NgoPham}, and \cite{integral}.

-In the high-dimensional case, however, relatively little model-based research has been conducted.
-Cartea and Jaimungal (2016) and Lintilhac and Tourin (2016) investigate a multidimensional generalization of the model in Tourin and Yan (2013) and apply stochastic control to solve a Merton-like problem in continuous time on a collection of cointegrated assets, with exponential utility and finite horizon.
-In a different direction which is not exactly statistical arbitrage, Cartea et al. (2018) address an optimal execution problem with transaction costs on a basket of multiple cointegrated assets, which they also solve with control techniques.
-Finally, without using stochastic control, the paper by Avellaneda and Lee (2010) carries out a data-based study of statistical arbitrage in the US equity market by proposing a factor model with mean-reverting residuals and a threshold-based bang-bang strategy.
-This model is further analyzed and extended by Papanicolaou and Yeo (2017), who discuss risk control and develop an optimization method to allocate the investments given the trading signals.
+In the high-dimensional case, however, relatively little model-based research has been conducted. \cite{Cartea2016} and \cite{Tourin2016} investigate a multidimensional generalization of the model in \cite{stochopt} and apply stochastic control to solve a Merton-like problem in continuous time on a collection of cointegrated assets, with exponential utility and finite horizon.
+In a different direction which is not exactly statistical arbitrage, \cite{Cartea2018} addresses an optimal execution problem on a basket of multiple cointegrated assets, which they also solve with control techniques.
+Finally, without using stochastic control, the paper by \cite{avelee} carries out a data-based study of statistical arbitrage in the US equity market by proposing a factor model with mean-reverting residuals and a threshold-based strategy.
+This model is further analyzed and extended by \cite{papayeo}, who discuss risk control and develop an optimization method to allocate the investments given the trading signals.